DRAFT *** DRAFT *** DRAFT *** DRAFT

 Asking important questions.
 For any issue or topic, there are multiple questions we might want to answer.
 Many are of interest, but some are more important than others.

 Understanding argument and evidence.
-For each class day, you will do the reading or watch the video in advance.
+For each class day, you will do a reading or watch a video in advance.
 In class you’ll be quizzed on the information in the reading or video.
 Try to understand the question(s) the author is trying to answer, the answer(s) she gives, the key pieces of evidence, and the way the author reasons from the evidence and other considerations (laws, ethical views, etc) in reaching a conclusion.

 Comfort with quantitative data.
 A generation ago there was a scarcity of numerical data.
 Now we have an abundance: data are everywhere.
 That’s a good thing, because data are key to answering important questions about society.
 You will encounter lots of quantitative data in this course, often in graphical form.
 If you aren’t already comfortable interpreting such data and reasoning from them, by the end of the course you should be.

 Developing a good argument.
 The course materials and lectures are designed to expose you to ways of developing and conveying effective argument.
-Keys include focusing on a specific question, formulating a clear proposal or position, making use of relevant evidence, addressing potential objections and counterarguments, and communicating simply and clearly.
+Keys include focusing on a specific question, formulating a clear proposal or position, making use of relevant evidence, addressing potential objections and counterarguments, and communicating clearly.